lsst-ts/ts_cycle_build/doc/user-guide/user-guide.rst

 .. _TSSW: https://tssw-developer.lsst.io/#id4

-  - For the cycle build we adopt ``main`` as the main branch, and also the branch that tracks what is running in the production environment.
+  - For the cycle build we adopt ``main`` as the "base" branch, and also the branch that tracks what is running in the production environment.

   - To start a new cycle, users must create a new branch that, initially, tracks the ``main`` branch.
     The branch must be named ``cycle/####``.